-Be conscious and conscientious with your choice in wording and how to choose to deal with the situation, and understand that by bringing it up you could be hitting a really vulnerable issue for her.
+Be conscious and conscientious with your choice in wording and how to choose to deal with the situation, and understand that by bringing it up you could be hitting a really vulnerable issue for your partner.

 If your relationship is important to you, I suggest that you take the time necessary to understand the way the female body works and learn as much as you can.
 Unfortunately, due to the corporations that solely exist to make society think vaginas are “dirty”, we are taught to think that there is really only one option, when instead, there are many.

-I hope that this helps you understand that there is nothing wrong with her or the way she smells and provided you with options to think about.
+I hope that this helps you understand that there is nothing wrong with your partner or the way they smell and provided you with options to think about.